14 April 2026: EMTA Excellence in Music Awards Program Application Deadline

 Judging Information and Requirements

-- Evaluation in 7th-8th and 9th-10th Categories: Judges will assess each student individually to determine if the performance merits an award, rather than making direct comparisons between students.
+Judges will assess each student individually, determining whether the performance merits an award rather than making direct comparisons between students. - Evaluation Criteria (11th–12th Grade)

 Who was Dr. Joan E. Brown?